BioImageTools/iss-nf/README.md

 1. **Prepare Your Dataset**

-   Before running the workflow, ensure that your data is prepared and follows our [naming scheme for images](/g/cba/exchange/iss-nf-data/mouse-brain/stitched).
+   Before running the workflow, ensure that your data is prepared and follows our naming scheme for images (/g/cba/exchange/iss-nf-data/mouse-brain/stitched).
 This ensures the workflow can locate and process your files correctly.

 2. **Modify the Configuration Files**